 Moms With a Vengeance

 TV shows and movies are replete with wholesome mothers who selflessly devote their lives to their children.
 Then there's the other kind.
-Here, in time for Mother's Day, are the absolute worst — from manipulative and megalomaniacal to downright homicidal — moms, some so nasty they make us want to send our own mother extra flowers this year.
+Here are the absolute worst — from manipulative and megalomaniacal to downright homicidal — moms, some so nasty they make us want to send our own mother extra flowers this year.

 Joan Crawford (Faye Dunaway) in “Mommie Dearest”